pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/GettingStarted.md

 }
 ```

-With that little bit of upfront work we can finish the test by simulating the user tapping on the
+With that little bit of upfront work we finish the test by simulating the user tapping on the
 fact button, and thenreceiving the response from the dependency to present the fact:

 ```swift